eavestn/learnings/kubernetes/setup-windows.md

 Getting cURL on a Windows machine is a bit tedious.
 I'll reproduce the steps, here.
 For a more thorough explanation, I encourage you to read the [StackOverflow answer on installing cURL on Windows](https://stackoverflow.com/a/16216825/3469725).

-To get cURKL on your Windows machine, simply:
+To get cURL on your Windows machine, simply:

 1. Visit the [cURL Windows packages repository](https://curl.se/windows/).
 1. Download the correct _.zip_ file for your environment.